Mar Vista Animal Medical Center

 (original graphic by marvistavet.com)

 Good flea control is important for any itchy pet and is the foundation of itch prevention for most dogs and cats.
-Always be sure you have flea control secured in the approach to any itchy pet.
+Always be sure you have flea control secured in the approach to managing itchy skin in pets.

 printer friendly version